mbhoge/kagglex-final-project/final_project/README.md

 ## Pre-requisites

 - Python 3.8.x or above
+- OpenAI API Key (see [How to get an OpenAI API Key](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/) -- note it's may not be FREE anymore)
 - Install dependencies from `requirements.txt`
 - Basic Command-line experience
+- Basic git and GitHub experience

 ## Install and run